fpietka/github-labels-copy/README.rst

 There is also two identification modes:

-* -l, --login : using your Github username, you will be prompted for your password
+* --login : using your Github username, you will be prompted for your password
-* -t, --token : provide your Github token
+* --token : provide your Github token

 Alternatively you can set an environment variable called ``GITHUB_API_TOKEN``.
 Without any identification mode specified, it will automatically fallback on it.

+You can also dump/load labels:

+* --load : load labels from a previous dump (yaml file)
+* --dump : dump labels into a yaml file

 Options
 -------

 There are 3 non exclusive modes:

-* -c, --create : creates labels which don't exist on target repository
+* -c : creates labels which don't exist on target repository
-* -r, --remove : remove labels on target repository  which don't exists on source repository
+* -r : remove labels on target repository  which don't exists on source repository
-* -m, --modify : modify labels which don't have the right color code on target repository
+* -m : modify labels which don't have the right color code on target repository

 Default is full mode, which execute all those actions.